Kiln: The Intelligence Layer Between Ideas and Physical Objects

 Each method returns typed dataclasses -- never raw dicts or API-specific JSON.
 State is normalized to a PrinterStatus enum (IDLE, PRINTING, PAUSED, ERROR, OFFLINE).
 This normalization is critical: OctoPrint encodes state as boolean flags, Moonraker uses string identifiers, Bambu uses numeric codes, Elegoo uses SDCP numeric status codes over WebSocket, and Prusa Link uses nine string states.
 The adapter translates all of these into a single enum.

-Physical machines can be damaged by software errors.
-Kiln enforces safety at three levels:
+Physical machines can be damaged by integration errors.
+Kiln enforces safety at four levels:

 Level 1: G-code Validation.
 Before any G-code reaches a printer, it passes through validate_gcode().
 This blocks commands known to be dangerous without explicit context: firmware reset (M502), EEPROM wipe (M500 without prior M501), and movements beyond axis limits.